GSA/https/pages/technical.md

 As of January 2016, commercial CAs are forbidden by most root programs from issuing a SHA-1 certificate.
 As such, obtaining a publicly trusted SHA-1 certificate is no longer feasible.
 In addition, site owners with an existing SHA-1 certificate should be aware that many browsers and OSes will be disabling SHA-1 support in early 2017.

-### RC4
+### Strong ciphersuites

-There are a number of ciphers available to a TLS connection, and one of those is [RC4](https://en.wikipedia.org/wiki/RC4) (also known as ARC4 or ARCFOUR).
-RC4 was a popular cipher due to being a fast cipher which was not vulnerable to the [BEAST](https://blog.qualys.com/ssllabs/2011/10/17/mitigating-the-beast-attack-on-tls) attack.
-However, in 2013 it was announced that [RC4 had a serious flaw](http://www.isg.rhul.ac.uk/tls/) that would make it possible for a determined attacker to decrypt data encrypted with RC4 in TLS.

-Due to the serious flaw in RC4, and the fact that the BEAST attack has been mitigated by all modern browsers, modern browsers no longer support RC4-based ciphersuites.
-Therefore all HTTPS sites need to be configured to use ciphers other than RC4.

-* **[The Pulse HTTPS dashboard for .gov domains](https://pulse.cio.gov/https/domains/)** will note when a domain employs the RC4 cipher.
-* **[https.cio.gov is configured](https://www.ssllabs.com/ssltest/analyze.html?d=https.cio.gov)** to avoid using the RC4 cipher.
+Each TLS handshake makes use of a set of cryptographic primitives, including ciphers and signature algorithms.

+Which ciphers and algorithms are used in a handshake is a function of client support and preferences, and server support and preferences.

+Federal agencies have no control over the primitives supported by major clients used by the public (such as web browsers, cURL, and other common HTTP clients).
+However, agencies can control the ciphers and algorithms that are supported by their servers (which can also include proxies, load balancers, or content delivery networks).

+When configuring servers:

+* <a name="sha1-in-handshake"></a>**Avoid SHA-1 in the TLS handshake.** Though there is no known specific vulnerability in the use of SHA-1 as part of the TLS handshake, SHA-1 has already been shown to be [unacceptably weak for use as a signature algorithm for issued certificates](#signature-algorithms).
+Beginning [with TLS 1.2](https://tools.ietf.org/html/rfc5246#section-7.4.1.4.1), servers can and should negotiate the use of a signature algorithm other than SHA-1 for the TLS handshake.

+* <a name="rc4"></a>**Avoid RC4.** [RC4](https://en.wikipedia.org/wiki/RC4) was once a popular cipher, but [in 2013 was found to have a critical flaw](http://www.isg.rhul.ac.uk/tls/).
+Modern browsers no longer support RC4-based ciphersuites, and servers should no longer need to be configured to support RC4.

 ### A complete certificate chain